largecats/flink-notes/notes.md

 **Questions**

-What's the right way to do this on c00?
+1. What's the right way to do this on c00?

+   /tmp/flink-savepoints-directory is just the default directory for Flink to store savepoints.
+Can configure another directory with the proper permissions (e.g., /home/<username>) for Flink to store savepoints for jobs submitted by each user.

 # Learn Flink